EduardoZepeda/coffee-bytes-hugo/content/posts/cookiecutter-django-para-configurar-y-hacer-deploy-en-django/index.en.md

 - Eduardo Zepeda
 ---

 I wrote the previous entries as an introduction for this week's topic.
-In this post I'm going to explain about a cool tool for Django called cookiecutter-django, which translated means "django cookie cutter".
+In this post I'm going to explain about a cool tool for Django called cookiecutter-django.
 This tool for django allows you to generate projects that integrate docker, celery, mailhog, aws, gcp, and many other tools, in an automatic way, just by answering a series of questions.

 This tool uses docker to simplify the process of developing and deploying a Django application.
 It was also created by one of the writers of the great book Two scoops of Django, of which I have a [review of Twoo scoops of django](/en/the-best-django-book-two-scoops-of-django-review/)

 Don't know what Docker is?
-Visit my post where I talk about [containers and Docker](/en/get-to-know-the-basic-docker-compose-commands/) in case you don't know how to use it.
-If you already know how to use Docker, and want to take a look at [docker compose](/en/how-to-convert-jpg-to-webp-on-gnu-linux/).
+Visit my post where I talk about [containers and Docker](/en/basic-commands-basic-docker-tutorial/) in case you don't know how to use it.
+If you already know how to use Docker, and want to take a look at [docker compose](/en/get-to-know-the-basic-docker-compose-commands/).

 If you doubt about whether you should use Django visit my post where I explain some [advantages and disadvantages of this web development framework](/en/why-should-you-use-django-framework/)